What’s the Role of Altitude Masks in Preparing Boxers for High-Altitude Fights?

 To get a clear picture, let’s first understand what altitude training and altitude masks are all about.

-A lire aussi : Can Prehabilitation Exercises Reduce Injury Risk in Professional Dancers?
+A voir aussi : Can Prehabilitation Exercises Reduce Injury Risk in Professional Dancers?

 Altitude training is a training method used by athletes for several decades.
 It involves training in areas of higher altitude, where oxygen levels are considerably lower.
 The idea is that this will force the body to produce more red blood cells to carry oxygen, thereby increasing the body’s oxygen-carrying capacity and endurance.
 When the athlete then competes at sea level, they can perform at a higher level due to their increased lung capacity and cardiovascular conditioning.